 Davies' work with Dr. Peter Ormosi in the Centre for Competition Policy (CCP), critiques evaluation methodologies, highlights need for theoretically-informed counterfactuals and the relative inattention to policy in areas of Advocacy.
 Their work has been presented at key international conferences and technical seminars in Germany, South Africa and Sweden.
 Davies and Ormosi became advisers to the OECD's major research programme "Evaluation of Competition Regimes".

-Case study: Improving Remedy Design in Merger Control for the Benefit of Consumers
+Case Study: Improving Remedy Design in Merger Control for the Benefit of Customers

 The imposition of remedies to regulate mergers by Competition Authorities (CAs) had been subject to little academic scrutiny before this initiative by Lyons and Davis.
 Their research showed how conventional emphasis on structural remedies in mergers did not adequately safeguard consumers' interests.

 Lyons and Davies developed innovative methodology for appraising merger remedies, designing simplified simulations to analyse detailed quantitative studies of a number of mergers and their outcomes.
 Among other aspects, their work identified issues of impeded restoration of competition and disproportionately high transaction costs in applying remedies, especially impacting small businesses.

 Their recommendations have been adopted by CAs and are now enshrined in revised guidelines on merger remedies used by the European Commission and the UK Competition Commission.
 This research was instrumental in changing guidelines on licensing agreements used in mergers involving IP Rights and drawing attention to the necessary conditions for effective behavioural remedies.

 Lyons became a founding member of the UK Competition Commission's Remedies Standing Group and its Economics Advisory Committee.